openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Software/README.md

                    this would be a process that controls and updates the BIOS flash module for a managed host.

-A simple system design would be to include a single *ImageManager* and two *ItemUpdater*s: one for the BMC itself and one for the Host.
+As simple system design the software version management provides a single *ImageManager* and two *ItemUpdater*s: one for the BMC itself and one generic for the Hosts.

 ### ImageManager